History of CLIP

 CLIP Administration Today

-Since the mid-1990s, CLIP management and certification authority (CLIP Administration) has continued as a central process.
-CLIP services remain a statewide resource and any child in the stat of Washington has equal access to these services if the need is demonstrated.
+The CLIP Administration continue to be the central process.
+CLIP Services remain a statewide resource and any child in the state of Washington has equal access to these services if the need is demonstrated.

 Questions?
 Call 206-588-2985